pledgedavis/movies/README.md

 # Movies
    Flagship Cinemas
 Welcome to my movie theatre app!
+Where users can schedule a time to go watch their favorite movies at flagship cinemas.

 Hello this is my cli project for a movie theatere named flagship cinemas!